Earth-folk Craft Mentorship

 When teaching, both in-person and through her online courses, Bee shares the fundamental techniques of woodburning and advocates for its incredible versatility in creating functional art pieces which can serve a purpose in daily life.
 Come experience this fun, sensory art form for yourself!

-Tod Kershaw (blacksmithing)
+Tod Kershaw (Blacksmithing)

 Living off-grid in a self-built tiny home in the mountains of Western North Carolina, Tod is a blacksmith, scavenger, and self-taught craftsperson devoted to low-impact, resourceful living.
 After years working in welding and engineering, he turned toward traditional blacksmithing, building his first forge and bellows by hand from local clay, wood, and hand-tanned deer hide.
 Rooted in a deep respect for reuse and self-reliance, his work centers around reclaimed materials, handmade tools, and ancestral craft traditions.
 Through teaching and demonstration, he shares a “neo pre-post-apocalyptic” approach to blacksmithing that values ingenuity, sustainability, and learning from the land.

-Jessamy Ames (candle making)
+Jessamy Ames (Candle Making)

 Western North Carolina multimedia artist Jessamy Ames creates handcrafted beeswax candles and ceramic altar ware designed for celebration, ceremony, and everyday beauty.
 Working from her off-grid studio north of Asheville, she draws inspiration from the surrounding wilderness and the rhythms of the natural world.